choresh/PspRouter/FineTunedModelVariant/README.md

 ---

-## 🎯 **3-Project Architecture Summary**
+## 🎯 **4-Project Architecture Summary**

-The PSP Router has been successfully restructured into a professional 3-project solution:
+The PSP Router has been successfully restructured into a professional 4-project solution:

 ### **✅ What We Achieved:**
-- **🏗️ Clean Architecture**: Separation of concerns with Library, Application, and Tests
+- **🏗️ Clean Architecture**: Separation of concerns with Library, Application, Tests, and Trainer
 - **📚 Reusable Library**: Core business logic can be used by other applications
 - **🧪 Comprehensive Testing**: Isolated unit tests for all core functionality
 - **🚀 Production Ready**: ASP.NET Core Web API with enterprise-grade hosting
+- **🎓 Training Ready**: Dedicated trainer service for fine-tuning models
 - **📦 Package Ready**: Library can be distributed as NuGet package
 - **🔧 Maintainable**: Easy to extend and modify individual components
+- **🤖 AI-Powered**: Fine-tuned model learns from historical data

 ### **🎯 Development Benefits:**
 - **Faster Development**: Work on library, app, and tests independently